 People who sabotage their relationships don’t usually do it because they don’t want love; they do it because they are afraid of the pain that love might bring.
 The funny thing is that these defensive actions often lead to the very things we fear.
 You can break free from patterns that keep you from being intimate by learning about the psychological roots of these patterns, spotting early warning signs, and using healthier ways to deal with stress.

-Love is risky, and being brave is necessary for risk.
-Esther Perel says that relationships do better when we embrace our weaknesses instead of hiding from them.
-The goal is the same whether you’re working on your patterns or helping a partner with theirs: to replace reflexes based on fear with deliberate acts of trust, respect, and openness.
-When you choose to nurture love instead of hurting it, you make it possible for relationships that are not only long-lasting, but also very satisfying.
+Love is dangerous, and you have to be brave to take risks.
+Esther Perel says that relationships are stronger when we accept our flaws instead of trying to hide them.
+The goal is the same whether you’re working on your own patterns or helping your partner with theirs: to replace automatic reactions based on fear with intentional acts of trust, respect, and openness.
+When you choose to nurture love instead of hurting it, you can have relationships that last a long time and are very satisfying.